eschutz/libbarcode/README.md

 software with an NGO dentist in Kyrgyzstan operating in partnership with [Interserve](https://interserve.org.au/).

-Its aim is to provide barcode generation from up strings up to 20-characters long, versatile barcode printing services, and decoding services.
+Its aim is to provide barcode generation from up strings up to 20 characters long, versatile barcode printing services, and decoding services.

 ## Roadmap